ruvvet/otp-ui/README.md

 ```
 ### Typescript
-😠💢 Typescript when you try to write bad code.
+- 😠💢 Typescript when you try to write bad code.
-🥴🙃 Javascript when you write bad code.
+ - 🥴🙃 Javascript when you write bad code.
 OTP was first written in JS and then converted to TS.
-TS is mean but it protect you from yourself and your own bad code.
+TS is mean but it protects you from yourself and your own bad code.

 ```typescript
 // from interfaces.ts